esphome/esphome-docs/components/display/waveshare_epaper.rst

 =========================

 .. seo::
-    :description: Instructions for setting up Waveshare E-Paper displays in esphomelib.
+    :description: Instructions for setting up Waveshare E-Paper displays in ESPHome.
     :image: waveshare_epaper.jpg

-The ``waveshare_epaper`` display platform allows you to use some E-Paper displays sold by `Waveshare <https://www.waveshare.com/product/modules/oleds-lcds/e-paper.htm>`__ with esphomelib.
+The ``waveshare_epaper`` display platform allows you to use some E-Paper displays sold by `Waveshare <https://www.waveshare.com/product/modules/oleds-lcds/e-paper.htm>`__ with ESPHome.
 Similar modules sold by other vendors might also work but not have been tested yet.
 Currently only single-color E-Ink displays are implemented and of those only a few modules.

 .. figure:: images/waveshare_epaper-full.jpg